2023 Best Precision Metal Working Schools in Wisconsin

 Request Information

-The excellent programs at Northcentral Technical College helped the school earn the #5 place on this year’s ranking of the best precision metal working schools in Wisconsin.
+A rank of #5 on this year’s list means Northcentral Technical College is a great place for precision metal working students.
 Located in the small city of Wausau, North Central Technical College is a public college with a medium-sized student population.

 Precision Metal Working majors at North Central Technical College take out an average of $4,500 in student loans while working on their egree.